Actuarial/Financial Analyst or Senior Actuarial/Financial Analyst*

 While this position is onsite at The Hilltop Institute’s offices located on the UMBC campus, options for part-time telework/remote work are available.

-Resumes will be accepted until the position is filled, but for best consideration, send a cover letter (indicating Job #493631), resume, and contact information for three professional references (in three separate attachments) by March 18, 2022, to the Actuarial/Financial Analyst Search Committee at:
+Resumes will be accepted until the position is filled.
+Send a cover letter (indicating Job #493631), resume, and contact information for three professional references (in three separate attachments) to the Actuarial/Financial Analyst Search Committee at:

 firstname.lastname@example.org (MS Word or PDF attachments required)